vlad198/PALab3/README.md

-# Advanced Programming - Lab 1
+# Advanced Programming - Lab 3

-This repository contains all the problems proposed for the first laboratory in Advanced Programming course solved by me.
+This repository contains all the problems proposed for the third laboratory in Advanced Programming course solved by me.

 ## Essential tools